issaceee/isaac-vault/z. Assets/Templates/Lecture Notes Template.md

 **Goal:** produce polished, interpretive, Obsidian-ready notes that combine close reading, conceptual synthesis, and critical reflection — like an Oxford tutorial essay in note form, complete with mini-essays, motifs, and exam strategy.

+I have attached an excample of the ntoes as well. please follow exactly the structure under "Cleaned Up Notes"

 # Own Notes